krycha2341/commission-fees/README.md

 ## Summary

-There is a lot of places that should be improved, but it requires a lot more time to work on those (e.g. DTO/VOs for data transfer, config fetching improvements, singleton to save on external API calls because of the limits, Dockerfile)
+There is a lot of places that should be improved
+(e.g. DTO/VOs for data transfer, config fetching improvements, singleton to save on external API calls because of the limits, Dockerfile)